mistryamit03/Data-Visualization-Projects/Project-Info and Access.md

 **Diet3:** Belongs to the Pro Diet cluster along with the beverages which fall in that category.

 **Type:** Structured Dataset

-**Applications used for Data cleaning:** Excel, Jupyter Notebook Python **Projectlink:** https://medium.com/@mistryamit03/starbucks-menu-optimization-55735d431f51
+**Applications used for Data cleaning:** Excel, Jupyter Notebook Python

+**Projectlink:** https://medium.com/@mistryamit03/starbucks-menu-optimization-55735d431f51

 **5. Creating dashboards for Music Trends using Tableau - Spotify Regional Dataset**

-**Project summary:** Blogged about a project conducted with a focus on customer segmentation using Machine Learning and Classification Model K-Means Clustering.
+**Project summary:** Blogged about a project focused on customer segmentation using Machine Learning and Classification Model K-Means Clustering.
 This project was an attempt to optimize the menu of Starbucks coffee to tailor them for the health-conscious customers for products to taste great and develop drinks which have less sugar and calories contents.
 The dataset

 **Final Result:**

 To determine

 · Who are the most popular artists in the Spotify top 200?